 Today I Choose Joy

 This book continues the journey that began with Remember to Breathe, exploring what it means to hold on to joy even when life feels uncertain.
-Through honest reflection and gentle encouragement, it reminds us that joy isn’t the absence of hardship—it’s the quiet courage to notice and nurture joy in the everyday.
+Through honest reflection and gentle encouragement, it reminds us that joy isn’t the absence of hardship—it’s the courage to notice and embrace joy in the everyday.

 Coming 2026